ccerv1/website/essays/optimistic_democracy.md

 {
-  "title": "Imagining a Brighter Future for Democracy: Optimism, Innovation, and Participatory Technodemocracy", "date": "4/9/2023"
+  "title": "Imagining a Brighter Future for Democracy: Optimism, Innovation, and Intelligence", "date": "4/9/2023"
 }
 ---

-_The following is an article written entirely by GPT-4 following a back-and-forth exchange about optimism, systems change, and the notion that our current democracy is the least worst form of governance ever invented._
+_The following is an article written ~~entirely~~ by GPT-4 with only minimal editing, following a back-and-forth exchange about optimism, systems change, and the notion that our current democracy is the least worst form of governance ever invented._

 ## Introduction